A Breakdown of Types of Bots, Traffic, and Web Crawlers

 - Identifying traffic and click fraud attacks with faked advertisement banners; and

-- Detecting anomalous behaviors generated by traffic click fraud attacks with services like the zvelo Free Bot Detection program, as well as licensing the zvelo IVT dataset to provide real-time updates of newly identified IPs and clients compromised and being used to generate malicious IVT and NHT traffic and clicks.
+- Detecting anomalous behaviors generated by traffic click fraud attacks with services like the zvelo Bot Detection Service, as well as licensing the zvelo IVT dataset to provide real-time updates of newly identified IPs and clients compromised and being used to generate malicious IVT and NHT traffic and clicks.

 Eric Watkins is our Senior Malicious Detection Researcher and he brings 20+ years of combined information security and IT experience to zvelo.
 When not haunting DEF CON, Eric leverages his deep knowledge in Information Security by utilizing an extensive background in research, engineering and IT security architecture.
 Additionally, his unique perspective in penetration testing and IT security audit experience to validate website threat vectors will further enhance zvelo’s malicious detection services.